jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

 tags: []
 ---

-This spring and the beginning of summer (and this year feels impossible to summarize).
+This spring and the beginning of summer (and this year) feels impossible to summarize.

 It started off a little personally tumultuous; beginning in October (of last year), our little one started to get colds---we think from daycare.
 In